“Counting calories doesn’t work for me, Victor.”

-For most people, undoubtedly, tracking calories is the best way to reach fitness and performance goals.
-It gives them the freedom to eat a variety of foods while staying on course.
+For most people, undoubtedly, tracking calories is a surefire way to reach their weight-loss goals.
 It also clearly demonstrates that food selection is not as important as food quantity when weight-loss is the prime objective (read).
-Doesn’t matter if you base your diet on strictly clean or “healthy” vegan foods, if you eat too much the scale won’t budge.
+Doesn’t matter if you base your diet on strictly “clean” or “healthy” foods if you eat too much the scale won’t budge.

-So what explains the interpersonal discrepancies?
-How come some people have success counting calories, while others don’t?
-There are 4 main reasons, I want to address here.
+But how come some people have success counting calories, while others don’t?
+There are 4 main reasons I want to address here.

 - Tracking accuracy